 2. A Sandwich Short of a Picnic

-3. The Apple Never Falls Far From The Tree
+3. The Apple Never Falls Far from the Tree

 4. Birds of a Feather Flock Together

 Birds generally flock together with their own species.
 I mean, you don’t often see a blackbird hanging out with a sparrow and a thrush, do you?
-And so this saying insinuates that people of the same ilk generally attract each other; the bad attract the bad and the good attract the good, for example.
-If two people of similar personality traits are friends, a person might remark, “birds of a feather flock together.
+And so this saying suggests that people of the same kind generally attract each other.
+The bad attract the bad, and the good attract the good, for example.
+If two people with similar personality traits are friends, a person might remark, “Birds of a feather flock together.”

 5. You Never Miss Your Water Until Your Well Runs Dry

-6. The Pot Calling The Kettle Black
+6. The Pot Calling the Kettle Black

-7. He Doesn’t Know His Arse From His Elbow!
+7. He Doesn’t Know His Arse from His Elbow!

-When a person is going through a phase of clumsiness, forgetfulness or general stupidity, a friend or family member is likely to say, “lately you don’t know your arse from your elbow”!
+When a person is going through a phase of clumsiness, forgetfulness, or general stupidity, a friend or family member is likely to say, “Lately, you don’t know your arse from your elbow!”
 This basically means you don’t know what you’re doing.
-You may also hear a similar, slightly more polite phrase that goes, “lately you’ve had your head in the clouds”!
+You may also hear a similar, slightly more polite phrase that goes, “Lately, you’ve had your head in the clouds!”

 8. Every Dog Has Its Day

-9. Too Many Cooks Spoil The Broth
+9. Too Many Cooks Spoil the Broth

 When too many people get involved in a task or in the making of a decision, there is a good chance that things will go wrong.
 This saying uses the kitchen as an example, where having the input of too many cooks can lead to a dish being spoiled.
 This saying is reserved for times when people attempt to become unnecessarily involved in a situation that is already being adequately taken care of.
-This saying presents a sharp reminder that achieving the correct balance in both work and play is essential to success.
+It presents a sharp reminder that achieving the correct balance in both work and play is essential to success.

-10. It Never Rains It Pours
+10. It Never Rains but It Pours

 The last saying on our list is truly apt when considering the good old British weather.
-And that’s exactly where this phrase takes its inspiration.
-It refers to when things go wrong, and the fact that bad luck seems to come all at once rather than in manageable chunks.
-When a person experiences a run of bad luck they might say, “it never rains it pours”, and it certainly does pour with rain a hell of a lot in Britain!
+And that’s exactly where this phrase takes its inspiration from.
+It refers to times when things go wrong and bad luck seems to come all at once rather than in manageable chunks.
+When a person experiences a run of bad luck, they might say, “It never rains but it pours,” and it certainly does pour with rain a hell of a lot in Britain!

 And so we come to the end of our list of Oh!
-So Very English Sayings, but make sure you look out for a part two, because those good old English people have an endless stream of these sayings for you to learn.
+So Very English Sayings, but make sure you look out for part two, because those good old English people have an endless stream of these sayings for you to learn.